prithivjp/avsdmux4x1_3v3/README.md

 3. Now follow basic installation steps and install the software.

 **LINUX**
-1. LTspice cannotbe directly installed on LINUX.
+1. LTspice cannot be directly installed on LINUX.
 LINUX users must install **WINE**.
 Wine is a linux
    software that creates windows environment and allows you to run various windows programs.
 Download
    wine from [Wine](https://wiki.winehq.org/Download/).
 2. Follow similar steps as mentioned for windows to download LTspice setup.